 Remember, when payment is made people's benefits or income tax payments may be affected.
-Remind them to contact the DWP or the Job Centre Plus to ask for specific and personal information about accepting payment, this is different for everyone so it's very important for them to ask!
+Remind them to contact the DWP or Citizens Advice to ask for specific and personal information about accepting payment, this is different for everyone so it's very important for them to ask!

 You can show how much you appreciate people and value their input in others ways.
 Think about what would make you feel valued.
-We suggest providing refreshments for everyone including hot and cold drinks, biscuits and a reasonable lunch if they are staying all day, using an accessible comfortable venue, pre-booking travel and accommodation where possible.
+When holding meetings in person we would suggest providing refreshments for everyone including hot and cold drinks, biscuits and a reasonable lunch if they are staying all day, using an accessible comfortable venue, pre-booking travel and accommodation where possible.

 You may also want to think about what else you could do to help people feel valued and appreciated, suggestions from national Mind staff include:

-Will has taken part in a variety of Mind's influencing activities in this film he talks about the benefits he experience including how taking part helped his self-confidence.
+Will has taken part in a variety of Mind's influencing activities, in this film he talks about the benefits he experienced including how taking part helped his self-confidence.

-"The whole feeling of feeling valued feeling like I was worth something and it made me confident to apply for jobs to apply for work to start doing similar project with other organisations."
+"The whole feeling of feeling valued, feeling like I was worth something and it made me confident to apply for jobs to apply for work to start doing similar projects with other organisations."